By the end of this section, you will be able to do the following:

 When describing the mass of objects on the scale of nucleons and atoms, it is most reasonable to measure their mass in terms of atoms.
 The atomic mass unit (u) was originally defined so that a neutral carbon atom would have a mass of exactly 12 u.
 Given that protons and neutrons are approximately the same mass, that there are six protons and six neutrons in a carbon atom, and that the mass of an electron is minuscule in comparison, measuring this way allows for both protons and neutrons to have masses close to 1 u.
 Table 22.1 shows the mass of protons, neutrons, and electrons on the new scale.

 For most conceptual situations, the difference in mass between the proton and neutron is insubstantial.
 In fact, for calculations that require fewer than four significant digits, both the proton and neutron masses may be considered equivalent to one atomic mass unit.
-However, when determining the amount of energy released in a nuclear reaction, as in Equation 22.40, the difference in mass cannot be ignored.
+However, when determining the amount of energy released in a nuclear reaction, as in Alpha Decay Energy Found from Nuclear Masses, the difference in mass cannot be ignored.

 Another other useful mass unit on the atomic scale is the .
 While rarely used in most contexts, it is convenient when one uses the equation , as will be addressed later in this text.